If you are in the market for the ‘paw-fect’ pet present, then this is the best guide to Christmas presents for pets.

 There’s also an advent calendar for dogs – filled with Scooby snacks, costing £2, and a turkey flavoured bone from Pedigree at £1.

 When it comes to buying Christmas presents for pets, it’s not just about treating cats and dogs since small children may have other pets as well.

 Thankfully, Pets at Home have come good this year and offer a range of Christmas treats for pets, including hamsters, such as a cute hideaway in the shape of a turkey, festive coloured pom-poms to chew on and various small animal treats.

 The pet store’s offering for Christmas presents for guinea pigs includes large and small animal beds, though these are also suitable for rabbits, a festive tree forage box and even a £2 advent calendar for guinea pigs and rabbits to enjoy.

 Christmas presents for small pets

-These Christmas presents for small pets are also suitable for the likes of chinchillas and hamsters and mice.
+These Christmas presents for pets are also suitable for the likes of chinchillas and hamsters and mice.

 Essentially, this is the time of year to enjoy Christmas present giving and the receiving of them.

 And there’s no need for your pets not to enjoy this exchange and in addition to buying an interesting present, you can also have the thrill of seeing your pet enjoy what you have bought them as well.